Middle Eastern Cookery Class Recipes

 - Leave for 10 minutes covered before kneading it until smooth.

-- Transfer into a floured bowl, cover and leave to proof for 60 minutes.
+- Transfer into a floured bowl, cover and leave to prove for 60 minutes.

 - Cover the balls and rest for 10 minutes.